isaacnmm/pestpolicy-hugo2XX/content/posts/red-eyed-crocodile-skink-care/index.md

 The croc skinks will live best as a male and a female or just singly.
 Females will be territorial and defensive when places together while males tend to fight.
 You should keep the croc skinks in tanks or locations that have high humidity - and you may require to use some moss covering such as the New Zealand sphagnum.
 These help in holding moisture while also increasing the spaces' humidity.

-Further, such as an environment with foliage cover that is low lying (plus taller foliage) offers great hiding spots and increases the creatures' comfort - check the [Welfare Assessment Method](https://www.ncbi. nlm. nih. gov/pmc/articles/PMC6356264/).
-Some live-planted enclosures may also work while hiding places such as Exo-terra hanging plants, Exo terra fern, or Exo terra rock hides give suitable places for ducking into.
+Further, such as an environment with foliage cover that is low lying (plus taller foliage) offers great hiding spots and increases the creatures' comfort - check the [Welfare Assessment Method](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6356264/).Some live-planted enclosures may also work while hiding places such as Exo-terra hanging plants, Exo terra fern, or Exo terra rock hides give suitable places for ducking into.

 ###  2. Temperament